mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Time to switch to the *Mongo shell* and see what kind of document updates we can perform using the *MongoDB Query Language*, also known as *MQL*.
 In this lesson, we'll talk about two operations used to update documents in the Mongo shell, *updateOne* and *updateMany*.

 Earlier, we saw an example of using *findOne*, which returns the first document that happens to match the given query.
-This is different from find, which returns a cursor with all the documents that correspond to the given query.
+This is different from *find*, which returns a cursor with all the documents that correspond to the given query.
 Likewise, with *UpdateOne*, if there are multiple documents that match a given criteria, only one of them will be updated, whichever one this operation finds first.
 Whereas using *updateMany* will update all documents that match a given query.
 With that said, let's see both commands in action.
 As always, I must connect to my Atlas cluster.
 For this lesson, we'll use the *sample_training zips* collection.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.zips.find().pretty()